 YAY!
 The inside looks good, too!
 And it doesn’t crumble to pieces when I slice it, nor is it hard as a rock.
 And these photos might actually be turning out okay!
 Oh hallelujah.

 Now for the true test – how does it taste?
 Again, I’m pretty sure the heavens parted and a choirs of angels were singing.
 A huge sigh of relief.
 It actually tastes like real bread!
 Now I don’t want you to think this is the best bread I’ve had in my life.
 It certainly is not.
 BUT, it is definitely the best gluten-free, vegan bread and it could put some “regular” breads to shame.
 It’s definitely got game.
+If you are going to be cutting bread often, I highly recommend getting this cutting knife.
+It’s a life saver.

 But can it make a decent sandwich?
 Why yes it can.
 I threw a couple of Gardein Chick’n Filets in the toaster oven, whipped up a batch of this pesto (which is great, but way too salty so cut the salt in half or less if you make it), and sliced up some tomatoes and mozzarella-style Rice Cheeze* (which is actually really good!).
 Piled it all up and toasted both sides of the sandwich with some olive oil in a cast iron skillet.
 Then did a little happy dance as I devoured my lunch.
 (Next time I would definitely cut thinner slices of bread, though.)